 Once you've got your treats made, you need to store them properly.
 In general, storing homemade dog treats in an airtight container in the refrigerator is the very best way to keep them fresh.

 The ingredients used in each individual recipe are the most important indicators of how long, and how well, treats will keep.
 Moist treats have a shorter shelf life, as do treats made with certain gluten free flours.
 Dog treats containing any type of meat product also have a tendency to spoil faster.

-You can make your dog's treats with the most basic equipment but you can add a touch of fun by investing in a few simple doggie-themed accessories such as silicone baking molds (also great for making frozen dog treats), cookie cutters and cake pans.
-I love turning out cute little pawprint treats, or using my personalized dog bone cutters.
+Of course you can make your dog's treats with the most basic equipment but I love to add a touch of fun by investing in a few simple doggie-themed accessories.

 If your dog loves his treats super-crunchy here's a little tip that will help make him happy (and help them stay fresh for longer)...
 After your treats are finished baking, turn off the oven, crack open the door and leave the treats there for another 30 minutes to an hour to continue to dry out in the gentle heat.
 If you have a dehydrator you can even pop your treats in there to up the crunch-factor.
 Just don't overdo it especially if you have a small breed or senior dog, or a puppy, as they usually do better with slightly softer treats.